pymc-devs/pymc-examples/examples/case_studies/factor_analysis.myst.md

 plt.legend(loc="upper left");
 ```

-We find that our model does a decent job of capturing the variation in the original data, despite only using two latent factors instead of the actual number of four.
+We find that our model does a decent job of capturing the variation in the original data, despite only using two latent factors instead of the actual four.

 +++